 A Microsoft's Global Customer Service Report revealed that when asked the most important aspect of customer service, the number one response was getting their issue resolved in the first interaction.

 No matter the point in a customer's lifecycle, they want to be able to reach you — whether they’re checking out a product or following up on their order.
 Being available 24/7 to customers allows you to secure their trust and their business — both now and in the future.

 Availability also means providing platforms that are comfortable and easy for the customer.
-A solid 40% of customers choose a channel based on the complexity of their issue (7).
+A solid 40% of customers choose a channel based on the complexity of their issue.

 Customer expectations are higher than ever - and they will only continue to rise; making now an unparalleled time of customer service innovation.
 It is necessary that businesses align their customer service operations with these innovations in order to meet the ever-rising standards customers have.
 By failing to do so, businesses risk losing their customer base as well as the opportunity to gain a larger one.

-Want to learn more about the future of customer service and the your business needs to know to stay ahead?
+Want to learn more about the future of customer service and what your business needs to know to stay ahead?
 Download your free copy of The Future of Customer Service report now!